smpleader/manual-by-js/README.md

 - ~~Support page parts so the content can be edited easier and share part of content~~
 - Create Manual preview script
 - Support link when get translated by translate tools ( google translate, microsoft translate.. )
+- Load content and convert to javascript widget

 ## Log